mozilla/data-docs/src/cookbooks/operational_monitoring.md

 ## Configuring a Operational Monitoring project

-To add or update a project configuration, open a pull request against [opmon-config](https://github.com/mozilla/opmon-config).
+To add or update a project configuration, open a pull request against the `opmon/` directory in [metric-hub](https://github.com/mozilla/metric-hub/tree/main/opmon).
 Consider using and adding metric definitions to the [metric-hub](https://github.com/mozilla/metric-hub) that should be available for use across other tools, such as [Jetstream](https://experimenter.info/jetstream/jetstream/), as well.

 CI checks will validate the columns, data sources, and SQL syntax.
-Once CI completes, the pull request can be merged and results for the new project will be available within the next 24 hours.
+Once CI completes, the pull request gets automatically approved and can be merged.
+Results for the new project will be available within the next 24 hours.

 Project configurations files are written in [TOML](https://toml.io/en/).
 To reuse configurations across multiple projects, project configurations can reference configurations from definition files.
-These definitions files are platform-specific and located in the [`definitions/` directory of opmon-config](https://github.com/mozilla/opmon-config/tree/main/definitions) or in the [metric-hub](https://github.com/mozilla/metric-hub) repository.
+These definitions files are platform-specific and located in the [`opmon/definitions/` directory in metric-hub](https://github.com/mozilla/metric-hub/tree/main/opmon/definitions) or in the [metric-hub](https://github.com/mozilla/metric-hub) repository.
 Platform-specific configuration files follow the same format and structure as project configuration files.

 If the project is used to monitor a rollout or experiment, then the configuration files should have the same name as the slug that has been assigned in [Experimenter](https://experimenter.services.mozilla.com/).
 Generally, configuration files have four main sections: `[project]`, `[data_sources]`, `[metrics]`, and `[dimensions]`.
 All of these sections are optional.